mxcl/PromiseKit/Documentation/GettingStarted.md

 }
 ```

-If this code used completion handlers it would look like this:
+If this code used completion handlers, it would look like this:

 ```swift
 login { creds, error in